-Council will review and undertake evaluation to ensure that it is meeting the objectives it set out to achieve and is effective in doing so.
-Evaluations will be conducted on a minimum 12 monthly basis, and changes made to the program as required.
+Councils internal Risk and Governance Committee will regularly review and undertake evaluation of its CCTV use to ensure that it is meeting the objectives it set out to achieve and is effective in doing so.
+Evaluations will be conducted on a minimum 12 monthly basis, and cChanges will be made to the CCTV program as required.

 If the objectives of using surveillance are not being met Council will reconsider its use, as personal information will only be collected if it is necessary.
-Evaluations may be undertaken internally, but Council's Risk Committee will be responsible for reporting any evaluation to Council's Audit Committee.
+Evaluations may be undertaken internally, but Council's Risk & Governance Committee will be responsible for reporting any evaluation to Council's Audit & Risk Committee who in turn may recommend a report to Council.